breezechen/YAPM/YAPM/bin/BuildZipRelease/Bin/README.txt

 - Ribbon Control which is under The Microsoft Public License (Ms-PL)
 - VistaMenu which is under the BSD license

-Some pieces of code are inspired by work under GNU GPL 3.0.
-It includes : cSystemInfo.vb file : some structures defined come from Process Hacker by wj32 cProcess files : some pieces of code are inspired by wj32 work (from Process Hacker) :
+Some other pieces of code are based on work under GNU GPL 3.0.
+See code for details.
-- GetAccountName function (conversion from SID to username as a string)
-- GetImageFile function, especially DeviceDriveNameToDosDriveName and RefreshLogicalDrives which are inspired by functions from Process Hacker

 Some other pieces of code come from the public domain :
 - KernelMemory driver by ShareVB